-If you think about it, many of our childhood and teenhood memories are related to school.
-Even our young adult life, for most of us, relate to academia.
+If you think about it, many of our childhood and youth memories are related to school.
+Even our young adult life, for many of us, is related in some way to academia.
 School is where we meet some of our closest friends, some of whom we remain close to for life.
 School memories are filled with joy, self-discovery, growing pains, and fondness.
 We learn some of the most important life lessons during our school years, especially during high school and college.
-Some of your might have even met your now-life partner in school.
+You might have even met your now-life partner in school.

-With an online memory book, you will have ultimate control over privacy settings.
-With an online memory book, such as a Memories page, it's up to you on who is allowed to view your precious memories.
-This not only eliminate random online trolls and creepy strangers, but will also protect your data from hackers and malware.
-As you can see there are numerous benefits to an online Memories page.
-Read on and we'll show you how to get started on making one.
+With an online memory book, such as a Memories Timeline, it's up to you to choose who is allowed to view and comment on your precious memories, and add their own if you wish.
+This not only eliminates random online trolls and creepy strangers, but will also protect your data from hackers and malware.
+As you can see there are numerous benefits to an online Memories Timeline.

 So, how do you create a memory book for your school memories?
 Here are some of the steps in creating an online school memory book .

-Collect any film photos, graduation pamphlets, paper ephemera like high school football game tickets, and greeting cards and scan them.
-If you were featured in a local newspaper, that is something definitely worthy and unique to include in your school memory book.
-Other memorabilia include ticket stubs, such as a concert you went to in high school with friends, or maybe old plane tickets when you went abroad for a school trip or exchange program.
-Perhaps it's a play your went to for school, or a memorable movie you watched with friends back when going to the cinema was still a thing (before Netflix became the norm).
+Collect any film photos, graduation pamphlets, paper ephemera like high school football game tickets and greeting cards, and scan them.
+If you were featured in a local newspaper, that is something definitely worthy of inclusion in your school memory book.
+Other memorabilia include ticket stubs from concert you went to (or performed in!) in high school with friends.
 You can even scan dried flowers from graduation bouquets.
 Read our guide on digitizing memories here.

 Think like a museum curator.
-What "artifacts" from your life would you like to display in your family museum?
-By viewing your online memory book like a digital museum of your family history, because that's what it essentially is, you'll be able to come up with creative ways to tell stories.
+What "artefacts" from your life would you like to display in your personal museum?
+By viewing your online memory book like a digital museum of your personal history, because that's what it essentially is, you'll be able to come up with creative ways to tell stories.

-One of the most important aspects of the memory book is where it should be hosted on the web, particularly one that is secure and has a user-friendly content management system.
-There are many choices out there in the market.
+One of the most important aspects of the memory book is where it should be hosted on the web.
+You particularly want a host that is secure and has a user-friendly content management system.
 Of course, you can simply post photos and videos on Instagram, Facebook, or a blog.
-However, keep in mind that there are many downsides to posting on social media and even a trusted blog like WordPress.
+However, keep in mind that there are many downsides to posting on social media, or even a trusted blog service like WordPress.
 One example is data privacy concerns.
 Many major social media platforms like Facebook have had years of controversy over data privacy, and privacy in general.
-With a dedicated and secure web host for your online memory book, like a Memories page, your data will be safe and protected.
+With a dedicated and secure web host for your online memory book, like a Memories Timeline, your data will be safe and protected.

 As we said earlier, the memory book is not just any old-fashioned scrapbook.
-You have the freedom to get creative not only with the content you choose, but with the layout design as well.
-The layout editor online is very user-friendly.
-No need to be a web design guru.
-You can go with a clean minimalist style to direct focus to the content itself, or you can make complex collages to tell a unique story about family members or special events from the past.
+You have the freedom to get creative not only with the content you choose, but with the design as well.
+You don't need to be a web design expert: go with a clean minimalist style to direct focus to the content itself, or make complex collages to tell a unique story about family members or special events from the past.

 Since your school memory book is on the web, collaboration is easier than ever.
 Ask former classmates your were close to and friends to contribute to the online memory book.
 This way, they can share their own personal memories.
 This will give everyone a multi-perspective view of your school days, especially since they were a part of it.
-In fact, this school memory book can be a group memory book.
-You can easily assign different administrators and allow members into your private Memories page.
+In fact, this school memory book could become a group memory book if you use Memories.
+You can easily assign different administrators and allow members to contribute to your Memories Timeline.

-You can even take this further by creating a memory book for your whole class.
-It can be a cool online version of a class reunion, especially in this time of social distancing and lockdowns.
+You can even take this further by creating a memory book for your whole class — the online version of a class reunion.